timescale/docs/api/_hyperfunctions/asap_smooth.md

 api_details:
   summary: >
     Downsample your data with the [ASAP smoothing algorithm](https://arxiv.org/pdf/1703.00983.pdf).
-    This algorithm preserves the rough shape and larger trends of the input data, while minimizing the local variance between points.
+    This algorithm preserves the approximate shape and larger trends of the input data, while minimizing the local variance between points.
   signatures:
     - language: sql
       code: |